kuroppoi/qpang-legacy/README.md

-# qpang-legacy
+# QPang Legacy

-Using a github repo to host files
+## You won't find any code here... yet.

-Mmyes, this is big brain time.
+This repository is currently used as a simple means to host release files.